 Almost everyone played this game back in the day.
 It’s fun, easy, and even 2 people are enough to start.
 “Hide and seek” involves one party counting down from 10 to 0 while the other person hides.
 When counting down is finished you try to find the other person.

 Hide-and-Seek originated in England in the 19th century.
 Since then, it has been passed down from one generation to the next.
 Don’t let your heir miss out on the fun that can be found in this game.

 This is another great game that doesn’t require any equipment.
 However, you need 4 persons or more to play.
 Here, children are required to be seated in a circle and one player is known as “it” will run around the outer perimeter touching each person’s head as he repeats, “duck, duck, duck”.
 He will continue repeating this word until he chooses to say “Goose”.
 When he says “goose”, the child at whose heads he stops will have to run after the first one.
 He is safe if he can tag the fleeing one, who is “it” before he completely runs around the circle to the starting spot.
 If he fails to catch the “it”, he will become the new “it” and the game continues.

 3. Kick the Can

-This game requires a “can” and a large number of children to play this game.
+This game requires a “can” and a large number of attendants to play with fun.
 A can is placed in a central location while other players go and hide, except for the one chosen to be “it” who will count down to a designated number.
 Now, the “it” will try to defend the can while other players will try to kick it before being spotted.